 Dubai is filled with world-class hotels and resorts.
 Here are three accommodation options that will take your trip to the next level.

 Five Jumeirah Village has everything you need for a relaxing vacation.
-In fact, it’s so luxurious, you might have a hard time leaving the property to explore the city.
-With two outdoor swimming pools, a private beach area, a restaurant, and a bar, you’ll be all set for a good time.
+In fact, this luxury hotel is so relaxing you might have a hard time leaving the property to explore the city.
+With two outdoor swimming pools, a private beach area, a restaurant, and a bar, this is a great place for a good time.

 The rooms have private balconies and floor-to-ceiling windows.
 As you can expect, the views are spectacular.
 They also include Wi-Fi, a flat-screen TV, and tea/coffee making facilities.